featured image

 }

-The controller becomes incredibly clean:
+The controller becomes almost trivially simple:

 public function sendRequest(SendFriendRequestRequest $request, User $user)